 HC3’s family planning (FP) research includes a comprehensive mix of formative research, intervention evaluations and theory analyses.
 Baseline assessments in Nepal, Nigeria and Angola have helped to fill evidence needs for FP and reproductive health (RH) programs.
 In a literature review of behaviors related to healthy timing and spacing of pregnancies (HTSP), HC3 identified forgotten audiences: women of advanced maternal age and women with high parity pregnancies.
 Soon after, HC3 conducted secondary analyses and qualitative research for these audiences using data from Togo and Niger, to inform the development of HC3’s HTSP Implementation Kit.
 HC3 also conducted a multi-country literature review and secondary data analysis of urban youth RH behaviors (see Youth).

 HC3’s FP evaluation studies explore the impact of communication channels in Tanzania, gateway behavior promotion in Nigeria and pretest results of HC3’s new Smart Client and Smart Couple tools.
-HC3 also conducts analyses to shed light on the relationship between communication interventions and gender equity as well as reproductive empowerment.
-To solidify the case for strategic health communication, HC3 is assembling a compendium of evidence and packaging it with fact sheets, summaries and infographics.
+HC3 also conducted analyses to shed light on the relationship between communication interventions and gender equity as well as reproductive empowerment.
+To solidify the case for strategic health communication, HC3 assembled a package of evidence with factsheets, summaries and infographics.

 In 2013, HC3 collaborated with USAID and UNICEF to convene the Evidence Summit on Enhancing Child Survival and Development in Lower- and Middle-Income Countries by Achieving Population-Level Behavior Change.
 For the Summit, evidence review teams examined published peer-reviewed and gray literature across a wide range of social and behavior change dimensions impacting child survival and development.
 HC3’s research contributed to the evidence review of community engagement and the role of health systems and policy for child survival.

 The impact of SBCC for malaria outcomes has not yet been fully captured in literature.
 HC3 worked with local ministries and implementing partners to explore existing data sets and analyzed factors influencing net use in Liberia and the impact of SBCC on net use in Nigeria.
-Current malaria research is investigating multi-level correlates of other malaria prevention behaviors including care-seeking for children with fever, malaria prophylaxis during pregnancy and artemisinin-based combination therapy (ACT) treatment across Liberia, Nigeria, Madagascar and Mali.
+HC3’s malaria research investigated multi-level correlates of other malaria prevention behaviors including care-seeking for children with fever, malaria prophylaxis during pregnancy and artemisinin-based combination therapy (ACT) treatment across Liberia, Nigeria, Madagascar and Mali.

 During the West Africa Ebola outbreak (2014), HC3’s research activities gathered important insights about Ebola knowledge, attitudes and practices to better inform intervention design.
 HC3 also contributed to research activities evaluating the Ebola response, the risk communication response, the use of SMS-based Ebola surveys and stigma SBCC activities in affected countries.